Cloud Cost Optimization and Management: Trends, Analysis and Strategy!

 Citing its survey of 786 technical professionals, the report concluded:

 - Enterprise cloud spending is growing significantly and quickly.
 23 percent of the survey respondents (including all) spend at least USD 2.4 million annually (USD 200,000 per month) on public cloud, followed by 33 percent spending at least USD 1.2 million per year (USD 100,000 per month).
-Among enterprises, 38 percent have annual cloud spending more than USD 2.4 million and 50 percent spending above USD 1.2 million
+Among enterprises, 38 percent have annual cloud spending of more than USD 2.4 million and 50 percent spending above USD 1.2 million

 - Cloud cost management or cloud cost optimization (84 percent in 2019 over 80 percent in 2018) and cloud governance (84 percent in 2019 over 77 percent in 2018) continue to be the ‘key challenges’, regardless of cloud maturity